 - Better Brain Power: While we sleep, our brains consolidate our memories from the day.
 Without enough sleep, those memories might not be stored correctly, and subsequently, be lost.
 Research also suggests that grabbing a quick nap during the day can help your brain be more effective, productive, and efficient.

-Okay, so we know that getting more sleep can help us lead healthier lives.
-But, how do we train ourselves to actually get more sleep?
-These tips may be easier (and more relaxing) than you think!
+So we know that getting more sleep can help us lead healthier lives.
+But, how do we train ourselves to actually sleep more?
+It’s easier (and more relaxing) than you think!

-- Start A Sleep Diary: Writing down how you sleep and what wakes you up at night may help you find determine patterns or issues you see with your sleep or sleeping habits.
-It can also be helpful if you need to see a sleep specialist in the future.
+- Start A Sleep Diary: Writing down how you sleep and what wakes you up may help you determine patterns or issues.
+It is also helpful if you need to see a sleep specialist in the future.

 - Perfect A Night Time Routine: Around the same time each evening, begin your “wind down” process.
-For some that may be reading, or doing your self-care routine.
-The best (and fastest) way to train your body to be ready for bed is to do the same routine at roughly the same time every night (give or take an hour.)
+For some it’s reading, or your self-care routine.
+An efficient way to train your body to be ready for bed is doing the same routine at roughly the same time every night.
 Once you start your process, your body will begin to do the rest.

 - Put The Electronics Away.
-Really.: You may think catching up on the latest and greatest will put your curious mind at ease and make you ready for sleep, but you’re actually giving your brain more stimulus that may keep you up longer.
-Not only will the additional information keep your brain active, but the particular type of light that emanates from these devices is also activating the brain and helping to disrupt your circadian rhythm.
-Try to stay away from your devices for at least 30 minutes before bed, but try for an hour.
-We know you can do it!
+Really.: You may think catching up on the news will put your curious mind at ease, but you’re actually giving your brain more stimulus that keeps you up longer.
+The additional information keeps your brain active and the particular type of light that emanates from these devices is activating the brain, disrupting your circadian rhythm.
+Try to stay away from devices for at least 30 minutes before bed.
+You can do it!

-- Your Bedroom Is (Mostly) For Sleeping: If you find yourself tossing and turning, go to a different room and do something that relaxes you until you feel tired.
-Over time, your body will begin to associate your bed with sleeping, making it easier to fall asleep faster.
+- Your Bedroom Is (Mostly) For Sleeping: If you find yourself tossing and turning, go to a different room and do something relaxing.
+Over time, your body will begin to associate your bed with sleeping.

-- Get Your Exercise: Getting any amount of additional exercise (but especially vigorous exercise) during the day will do wonders for your sleep patterns.
-Just try to avoid exercising two hours before you begin your bedtime routine.
+- Exercise: Any amount of additional exercise (but especially vigorous exercise) will do wonders for your sleep patterns.
+Try avoiding exercising two hours before your bedtime routine begins.

-- Get Comfy: Your mattress should be changed about every 9-10 years.
+- Get Comfy: Your mattress should be changed every 9-10 years.
 An unsupportive mattress can lead to nighttime discomfort and irritability.
-Change your pillows around every 4-5 years and clean your bedding every 1-2 weeks.
+Change your pillows every 4-5 years and clean bedding every 1-2 weeks.